MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ## Create an eventstream

-Now you're ready to find and ingest real-time data from a streaming source.
+Now you're ready to find and capture real-time data from a streaming source.
 To do this, you'll start in the Fabric Real-Time Hub.

-> _**Tip**: The Real-Time Hub centralizes streaming sources and makes it easy to connect them.
-An eventstream stitches sources to destinations and can add transformations in between._
+> _**What is an eventstream?** A stream is a continuous flow of data arriving in real time.
+An **eventstream** is the Fabric feature that connects to a streaming source and carries that flow to a destination where you can store and analyze it.
+The **Real-Time Hub** is the central place to find and connect to available streaming sources._

 > **Tip**: The first time you use the Real-Time Hub, some *getting started* tips may be displayed.
 You can close these.